Create your First Production

 The comment panel appears on the right of the screen with the action tools.

 You can now do the assignment.
 Click on the text input to see the list of available people.
-Click on a person's name to perform to select him.
+Click on a person's name to perform and select him.
 Then click on the confirmation button to complete the assignation.

 You can assign tasks to the same person in one step (1).
 Once the blue menu is visible, press ctrl on your Keyboard and select multiple tasks.
 You can even use the shift key to choose a range of tasks (2).
 When you have chosen everything you need, apply with the Confirm button.